Optimal Transport for Structure Learning Under Missing Data: Introduction

 Depending on the base causal discovery algorithm (designed for complete data), existing methods can also be categorized as either constraint-based or score-based.
 Constraint-based methods are mainly built up on the PC algorithm, which exploits (conditional) independence tests \citep{strobl2018fast,tu2019causal,gain2018structure}.
 Score-based causal discovery has recently taken off, owning to advances in exact characterization of acyclicity of the graph \citep{zheng2018dags,yu2019dag,bello2022dagma}.
-Extension of score-based approach in the context of missing data is nonetheless less studied\footnote{A review of other related works can be found in Appendix \ref{sect:rwork}.}.
-A notable method in this line of research is MissDAG \citep{gao2022missdag}.
-MissDAG proposes an EM-style algorithm \citep{Dempster1977} to point estimate the graph.
-In the E step, MissDAG imputes the missing entries by modelling a posterior distribution over the missing part of the data.
+Extension of score-based approach in the context of missing data is nonetheless less studied\footnote{A review of other related works is provided in Appendix \ref{sect:rwork}.}.
+A notable method in this line of research is MissDAG \citep{gao2022missdag}, which proposes an EM-style algorithm \citep{Dempster1977} to estimate the graph.
+In the E step, MissDAG imputes the missing entries by modeling a posterior distribution over the missing part of the data.
 This gives rise to the expected log-likelihood of the complete data, which MissDAG maximizes to estimate the model parameters in the M step.
 MissDAG has shown a significantly improved performance over constraint-based methods.
 However, the framework suffers from two key drawbacks.
-First, the time inefficiency issue of vanilla EM hinders scalability of MissDAG.
-Second, a large part of the work focuses on linear Gaussian models where the posterior exists in closed from.
+First, the time inefficiency issue of vanilla EM hinders the scalability of MissDAG.
+Second, a large part of the work focuses on linear Gaussian models where the posterior exists in closed forms.
 In the non-Gaussian and non-linear cases, MissDAG resorts to rejection sampling, which introduces extra computational overhead.
-Furthermore, approximate inference may compromise the estimation accuracy greatly, especially in real-world settings where the model tends to be mis-specified.
-Section \ref{sect:real} reveals the poor performance of MissDAG on real datasets, where the method fails to detect any true edges in several cases.
+Furthermore, approximate inference may compromise the estimation accuracy greatly, especially in real-world settings where the model tends to be misspecified.